wombleton/gitlaw-nz/acts/E/Electricity Industry Act 2010.md

     *   (b) supply the place with electricity from an alternative source.

-    (3) The obligation in subsection (2) is subject to anything to the contrary in the [Electricity Act 1992][280], any regulations made under [section 169][408] of that Act, or any written agreement, entered into before this section comes into force, between the distributor and a landowner who is, or would be but for the agreement, affected by the obligation.
+    (3) The obligation in subsection (2) is subject to anything to the contrary in the [Electricity Act 1992][281], any regulations made under [section 169][410] of that Act, or any written agreement, entered into before this section comes into force, between the distributor and a landowner who is, or would be but for the agreement, affected by the obligation.

-    (4) A distributor who is obliged under subsection (2) to supply line function services or electricity from an alternative source to a place commits an offence, and is liable on summary conviction to a fine not exceeding $10,000 and to a further fine not exceeding $1,000 for every day or part of a day during which the offence continues, if the distributor,---
+    (4) A distributor who is obliged under subsection (2) to supply line function services or electricity from an alternative source to a place commits an offence, and is liable on conviction to a fine not exceeding $10,000 and to a further fine not exceeding $1,000 for every day or part of a day during which the offence continues, if the distributor,---

     *   (a) having been made aware that supply to the place has ceased in the circumstances described in [section 106(2)(a)][140], fails to resume supply as soon as is reasonable in the circumstances; or